 That the “crackdown” is likely to primarily affect domestic services and companies who wish to do business in China, rather than domestic VPN users, is a view shared by many VPN providers.

-“At Hide My Ass! , we view this attempt by the Chinese government to exert further control over VPN services by forcing registration onto a Chinese domain as great free publicity for VPNs.
+“At HMA! , we view this attempt by the Chinese government to exert further control over VPN services by forcing registration onto a Chinese domain as great free publicity for VPNs.
 Most VPN services will remain unaffected by the regulations as people will simply investigate how to get a VPN without going via a domestic website,” said Julien Dersy, Consumer Product Manager at Avast.

 A similar view was expressed by David Lang, Communications Manager at ExpressVPN :

 “The impact of the regulations depends heavily on how they actually intend to enforce it.

 "The most serious implications seem to be for foreign journalists reporting in China.
 It's hard to say what it would mean for the Wall Street Journal if cn.wsj.com becomes wsj.cn.
 Does that mean they need to report the news any differently?